SalomePlatform/smesh/doc/docutils/overview.rst

 General presentation of the SMESH python package
 %%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%%

-The SMESH python package contains (today) helpser functions to manipulate mesh elements and interact with this elements.
+The SMESH python package contains (today) helper functions to manipulate mesh elements and interact with these elements.

 Note that these functions either encapsulate the python programming interface of SMESH core (the CORBA or SWIG interface for example) or